A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 :-------------------------:|:-------------------------:
 |  ![](https://github.com/A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/blob/main/Pics%20and%20Charts/Review%20Score%20by%20Delivery%20Time.svg) | ![](https://github.com/A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/blob/main/Pics%20and%20Charts/my_plot.svg) |

-Similar to figure 1, **Figure 3** demonstrates the review score by deliver days, however the days are grouped into four different time periods and the boxplot shows distribution and variability within each group rather than just averages.
+Like Figure 1, **Figure 3** demonstrates the review score by deliver days, however the days are grouped into four different time periods and the boxplot shows distribution and variability within each group rather than just averages.

 Key findings:
 1. **Median review scores decline as delivery duration increases, indicating deteriorating customer satisfaction with slower fulfillment**.
-Once again we have strong evidence to support that claim that longer deliver days lead to lower customer satisfaction.
+Once again, we have strong evidence to support that claim that longer deliver days lead to lower customer satisfaction.
 2. Both groups (0-15, and 16-30 days) have a left-skewed distribution meaning the concentration of data points is more towards the higher values (3, 4 and 5) than lower values (1 and 2).
-As seen before orders who took less than 30 days to deliver seem to get higher scores.
+As seen before, orders who took less than 30 days to deliver seem to get higher scores.
-3. The other two groups (31-60, and 60+) have a right-skewed distribution which states that the concentration is more towards the lower values and than high values.
-Lower score ratings are given more often for these group compared to higer scores.
+3. The other two groups (31-60, and 60+) have a right-skewed distribution which states that the concentration is more towards the lower values and then high values.
+Lower score ratings are given more often for this group compared to higher scores.
-4. The spread a.k.a the box seems to get taller for longer deliver times suggesting inconsistent customer reactions to delays.
+4. The spread a.k.a the box seems to get taller for longer delivery times, suggesting inconsistent customer reactions to delays.
-5. Groups (31-60, and 60+) have the bottom of the the box below a score of 3 which means that at least 25% or more of the customers are unsatisfy.
+5. Groups (31-60, and 60+) have the bottom of the box below a score of 3 which means that at least 25% or more of the customers are unsatisfied.
 A big red flag.

 The final figure, **Figure 4**, displays another boxplot this time of the distribution of order values.
 With this figure it is clear what classifies as a high value order and what falls under a normal or standard amount.
 A large majority of our orders range from around $10 to $500 dollars.
-The boxplot displays a lot of orders outside the $500 mark indecating that we do have some orders that we can consider high value. the wiskers also tell us that a lot more orders are of over $100 as the tail is shorter on top than on the bottom so data is skewed towards the higher values.
-Looking at order values along with review scores can help us answer whether or not high value orders receive better scores.
+The boxplot displays a lot of orders outside the $500 mark, indicating that we do have some orders that we can consider high value.
+The whiskers also tell us that a lot more orders are over $100 as the tail is shorter on top than on the bottom so data is skewed towards the higher values.
+Looking at order values along with review scores can help us answer whether high value orders receive better scores.
 It is important to establish a baseline first before performing further analysis.

 <div align="center">